Note: In the event of a discrepancy between the English and French versions of this program, the French version prevails.

 The following documents must be transmitted from the “Other documents” section:

-- A letter from the appropriate university authorities stating that the applicant qualifies or will qualify for the status of university researcher, remunerated as per Definition i) CGR, Definitions – Status and Roles) by June 1, 2023.
-The letter must specify the hiring date, the type of position held, and state that the applicant will be employed by the institution for the duration of the grant, regardless of the type of position held (regular or contract research professor).
+- A letter from the appropriate university authorities stating that the applicant qualifies or will qualify for the status of university researcher, remunerated as per Definition i) CGR, Definitions – Status and Roles) by June 1, 2024.
+The letter must specify the hiring date, the type of position held, and state that the applicant will be employed by the institution for the duration of the funding, regardless of the type of position held (regular or contract research professor).
 The employment start and end dates for previously-held tenure-track regular professor or contract research professor positions at other universities must also be listed if applicable;

 - If the submitted project is dependent on a partnership, a letter demonstrating the existence of said partnership must be included.